cseelye/docker-live/README.md

 # docker-live
 docker-live is a bootable ISO for running docker.
 The entire system is contained in the ISO image and can run out of RAM without even needing a disk in the host.
-The image is currently ~230MB and takes ~5 min to build.

 ## Building
 The build runs in a container, so the prerequisites are minimal.
 You need to have a GNU-compatible make and docker installed.
-Docker 19.03.4 or later is preferred.
-If you are on macOS, you also need the GNU version of touch; `brew install coreutils` will install it from homebrew. macOS users may also wish to install the latest version of make from homebrew.
+Docker 19.03.4 or later is preferred. macOS users may wish to install the latest version of make from homebrew.

 `make iso` will build the build container image (if needed), mount the repo into a conatiner instance and run the build-iso script inside the container.